Carbon Fiber Velvet Cathodes Generating Powerful Electron Pulses Via Field Emission

-The CRUX Cathode is composed of a carbon fiber velvet, providing a means of generating powerful pulses of electronics by field emission from the tops of the carbon fibers.
-Such pulses can be utilized for purposes such as the generation of microwaves, X-rays, and laser radiation.
+The CRUX Cathode is composed of a carbon fiber velvet, providing a means of generating powerful electron pulses by field emission from the tops of the carbon fibers.

 These devices have been used by numerous customers from varying industries.
 For example, discrete-fiber emitters, utilizing several (or even one) individual carbon fibers, have been developed for use by researchers.
 Additionally, the CRUX has also been used by the Air Force Research Lab, the Naval Research Lab, KTech, Raytheon, Lawrence Livermore National Laboratory, and BAE Systems Bofors AB.